4jamesccraven/mkdev/README.md

 ```
 Motivation & Limitations:
 -------------------------
-When learning makefile in my CS classes, I really liked the auxillary functionality that I saw some
+When learning Make in my computer science classes, I really liked the utilities that I saw some people
-build in to them to set up a directory and clean up binaries and object files.
+build into them (like making directories, removing binaries to clean, etc.).
 I wanted that functionality
 for other languages (not to imply this isn't the case with make), and I wanted it to be cross-platform
 (no more `make cleanwin`!).
 This project started as a glorified shell script written in python, but grew
-into something more as my friends wanted me to distribute the code to them.
-It's not really meant to be
+into something more as some of my friends became interested in using the software.
+It's not really meant
-software for the general public, and it is also not intended to fill any such needs.
-This is mostly
+to be software for the general public, though it is open for said use.
+This is mostly something that I
-something that I wrote for fun.
+wrote for fun.

 Acknowledgements:
 -----------------